Backyard Chicken Guide

-As a base, a balanced good quality pellet should be provided as the bulk of their diet.
+As a base, a balanced good quality formulated feed should be provided as the bulk of their diet.
 Often chicken food will come in a pellet, mash or crumble formulation.
 There are many pros and cons of each.
 Remember to always introduce new foods gradually.
 Always ensure that the food is kept dry so as to prevent mould and spoilage.
 Our top recommendations for pellet is the Barastoc Champion Layer Pellets.
 This balanced diet is reviewed as highly palatable ('chickens go crazy for it!'), and producing well-muscled, energetic and healthy chickens.

 3. Fresh fruit and vegetables

 Fruit and veggies should be fed daily.
-Vegetables that are safe for chickens includ carrots, spinach, cabbage, green beans, bok choy, peas, zucchini, squash, pumpkin, silverbeet, broccoli, lettuce, and cauliflower.
+Vegetables that are safe for chickens include carrots, spinach, cabbage, green beans, bok choy, peas, zucchini, squash, pumpkin, silverbeet, broccoli, lettuce, and cauliflower.
 Fruits you can give your chickens include banana, pear, apples, peaches, plum, melon, cherries, and berries.
 Avoid onions, garlic and avocado.

 4. Table scraps

-'Table scraps' that you can give to your chicken include any cooked meat (apart from excessively fatty cuts), oats, cooked pasta, beans, bread, legumes, yoghurt, and cooked rice.
+'Table scraps' that you can give to your chicken include oats, cooked pasta, beans, bread, legumes and cooked rice.
 Make sure scraps don't include ingredients which are excessively high in fat or salt, and don't feed any rancid or spoiled items.
 Check out our range of delicious Energy Blocks or Porridge for Chickens.

 5. Shell grit and calcium

 Ensure a constant supply of shell grit is supplied, and if your birds are laying a lot of eggs, a calcium supplement is a good idea.
 Calcium deficiency is very common and one of the first signs is laying eggs with thin or weak shells.
-But before you scour the shops looking for a calcium supplement for chickens, know that a cheap and easy way to achieve calcium supplementation is by grinding egg shells into a powder and sprinkling onto their food.
+If you notice consistently thin egg shells despite a balanced diet, seek assistance from a veterinarian.

 6. Bugs and weeds